BuoyantIO/service-mesh-academy/2-15-mesh-expansion/BEL-DOCKER.md

     --k3s-arg '--disable=traefik,metrics-server@server:0'
 ```

 Once that's done, let's get Linkerd up and running.
-You'll need BEL
+At the moment, **only BEL
-`preview-24.5.3` or later for this -- and, yes, you'll need a free Buoyant
+`preview-24.5.3` will work for this** -- and, yes, you'll need a free Buoyant
 account for this, since we're showing off the external workload
 autoregistration feature.
 If you don't already have an account, hit up
 https://enterprise.buoyant.io to get one.